gousaiyang/icslabs/README.md

 The online exam consists of part of lab2 and part of lab3.
 The time is pressing, so you should be proficient enough to finish them.

 - [online](https://github.com/gousaiyang/icslabs/tree/master/online)

+## License

+This repository contains materials provided by instructors/textbook authors/TAs/former students.
+They should only be used for educational purposes.